 “My child and his colleagues are taking business classes.”
 A phrase we usually listen during parent-teacher conversations in the USA.
-However, in Greece, the participation of children in such business activities may be considered at least unnecessary, at worst pointless.
+However, in Greece, children’s participation in such business activities may be considered unnecessary, at worst pointless.

 Those of you who are entrepreneurs should think about how much you would have benefited if you had been in contact with entrepreneurship in childhood and laid the bases.
-On the other hand, those of you who have developed business skills while you were still a child, think about how these have affected the direction of your life.
-Additionally, skills such as problem-solving, initiative and decision making are considered valuable not only in the field of business but also, in daily life and in the workplace in general.
+On the other hand, those of you who have developed business skills while you were still a child, think about how these have affected your life direction.
+Additionally, skills such as problem-solving, initiative and decision making are considered valuable not only in business but also, in daily life and the workplace.

-Schools could play a key role in cultivating these types of skills and prevents children from acquiring them at an early stage.
-Also, parents need to encourage their children to engage in activities that will grow their thinking and will help them in later adulthood.
-That’s why is worth analyzing the five principal benefits of “Entrepreneurship for kids” or “Entrepreneurship for children”.
+Schools could play a key role in cultivating these skills and preventing children from acquiring them at an early stage.
+Parents also need to encourage their children to engage in activities that will grow their thinking and help them in later adulthood.
+That’s why it is worth analyzing the five principal benefits of “Entrepreneurship for kids” or “Entrepreneurship for children”.

 Below you may find the first two benefits that children will gain throughout the involvement in entrepreneurship.